 What are some differences between Judaism and Christianity?

 Judaism is similar to Christianity in that both faiths believe in one God, the Father in Heaven, Jesus as the Messiah, and good works being necessary for eternal life.
 However, there are some significant differences such as:

 Judaism is monotheistic, while Christianity believes in one God but also that the son Jesus is part of the Holy Trinity.

-Judaism is the religion that traces its origins to the Torah and Talmud, which are Jewish holy books.
+Judaism is a religion that traces its origins to the Torah and Talmud, which are Jewish holy books.
 It was founded around 2000 BCE.